pcaversaccio/erc20-oz-sdk/README.md

 > If you get an `EACCESS permission denied` error while installing, please refer to the [npm documentation on global installs permission errors](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
 Alternatively, you may run `sudo npm install --unsafe-perm --global @openzeppelin/cli`, but this is highly discouraged and you should rather either use a node version manager or manually change npm's default directory.

 ## Setup
-I recommend using the OpenZeppelin SDK through the `openzeppelin SDK` command line interface.
+We recommend using the OpenZeppelin SDK through the `openzeppelin SDK` command line interface.

 To start, create a directory for the project and access it: